1800plan/TicTacToe-game/README.md

 - Play background music by clicking "Music"
 - Change background color by clicking Player 1 or Player 2 textfields

+I followed android tutorial from youtube (thanks "Coding In Flow"!).

 TODO:
 - add an option to play against the system
 - revisit background service